axelerant/engg-handbook/content/docs/common-areas/observability.md

 - Type
 - The actual message, that may hold the complete backtrace of the action performed.

-This is what makes the logged message useful for future references.
+This is what makes the logged message useful for future reference.

 ## Metrics